prempreetbrar/To-Do-List/README.md

   - Crossing out multi-line tasks
   - Re-sizing the ToDo edit and new ToDo forms
   - Custom resizer on all browsers except FireFox
-- The React code is my own; the features mentioned in the features section above were implemented by myself.
+- The React code is my own; the features mentioned in the features section above were implemented by me.

 &nbsp;